Skip to content

 Ethical decisions in research

 Ethical decision-making in research is just as difficult.
-When to stop a trial because of side effects or because the results are obviously fabulous, whether we can deceive participants for the greater good, and how informed participants need to be can all be problematic.
-The opt-out article is a discussion of a decision made about informing potential participants and ensuring that they have given valid consent for data to be collected in a research study in paediatric urgent care departments.
+When to stop a trial because of side effects or because the results are fabulous, whether we can deceive participants for the greater good, and how informed participants need to be can all be problematic.
+The opt-out article discusses a decision made about informing potential participants and ensuring they have given valid consent for data to be collected in a research study in paediatric urgent care departments.

-Since the bureaucracy never retreats, the content of participant information sheets (PIS) continues to grow.
+Since the bureaucracy never retreats, participant information sheets (PIS) content continues to grow.
 Required items are added, but nothing is ever removed.
 A 20-page PIS is perfectly normal for a drug trial.
-Four pages will often be required even for an innocuous survey.
-GDPR regulations have added one or two pages of the densest and most opaque text for those of standard (ie: low) reading age.
+Four pages will often be required, even for an innocuous survey.
+GDPR have added one or two pages of the densest and most opaque text for those of standard (ie: low) reading age.
 You don’t read two pages of small print before signing a new mobile phone contract.
 No-you-don’t!
-There is evidence that participants don’t read PIS, either, so they are not informed before signing up.
-There is something odd, too, about requiring the person who is to be protected to sign the researcher’s consent form.
-The participant’s signature actually protects the researcher by evidencing that consent was sought.
+Evidence shows that participants don’t read PIS, either, so they are not informed before signing up.
+There is also something odd about requiring the person to be protected to sign the researcher’s consent form.
+The participant’s signature protects the researcher by evidencing that consent was sought.

-Since that study, incorporation of GDPR into English law has led (in good faith and with appropriate professional concern) to the banning of opt-out consent in NHS research by the Health Research Authority and therefore by the National Institute for Health Research, applying the rule that “active consent” is compulsory.
-We argue that this is based on the false assumption that opt-out consent implies a lack of information and lack of a decision by participants.
-The brief information that we supplied had a better chance of being read than a standard PIS, so participants may have been better informed than usual.
-Parents made a decision for their child’s clinical data to be included and did so by not completing the contact details on the reverse of the form.
+Since that study, the incorporation of GDPR into English law has led (in good faith and with appropriate professional concern) to the banning of opt-out consent in NHS research by the Health Research Authority and, therefore, by the National Institute for Health Research, applying the rule that “active consent” is compulsory.
+We argue that this is based on the false assumption that opt-out consent implies a lack of information and a lack of a decision by participants.
+The brief information we supplied had a better chance of being read than a standard PIS, so participants may have been better informed than usual.
+Parents decided for their child’s clinical data to be included and did so by not completing the contact details on the reverse of the form.

 Applying a blanket rule like this can damage recruitment to very large studies, may lead to participation without effective information, and places a greater burden of time on participants which is not commensurate with the risks of participation.
 The law must be obeyed, but what if the law has been misinterpreted?
 What if the rule brings about worse outcomes?
 See what you think.